Discover how to spend the perfect weekend in Scottsdale! I'll take you through what to do in Scottsdale, AZ, where to eat, hike, and more!

 Day 2 of your weekend in Scottsdale

-The nitro cold brew is my go-to drink.
+The nitro cold brew is my go-to drink (be sure to ask how the nitro is before ordering through...sometimes it's flat...which happens when they just changed the keg).
 This is also a good place for those that like larger portions as drinks come in Starbucks size options.
 The food here is also very good.

-Cartel is another wonderful option if you want more of an artisan coffee shop similar to Berdena’s.
+Fourtillfour is another wonderful option if you're looking for the highest quality coffee.
 It has a cult following with the locals.

 I love my morning jogs in Scottsdale.
 The mornings are always quiet and fairly empty…making it the ideal time to explore the more popular areas without the tourists.